Skip to Main Content

 The format of a chatbot's output can vary depending on the question, but you can always request a specific format to best suit your needs.

-You can ask for outputs to be concise, wordy, detailed, simplistic, strictly factual, etc.
+You can ask for outputs to be concise, wordy, detailed, simplistic, etc.

 You can ask for a summary, bulleted list, poem, script, etc.